SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/data.md

 Bureau collects subnational economic data for the U.S., releasing annual [County Business Patterns (CBP)] datasets including the number of establishments, employment, and payroll by industry.
-They also conduct the [American Community Survey (ACS)] and publish, among other demographic and economic variables, estimates of median income for individuals working in different industries.
+They also conduct the [American Community Survey (ACS)] and publish, among other demographic and economic variables, such as estimates of median income for individuals working in different industries.
 {:.notes}